akeneo/pim-helpcenter/content/md/first-steps/manage-channels.md

 If you are an Enterprise Edition client and if you are using the Product Asset Manager, you can check the current assets’ transformations under the tab `Asset transformations`.
 :::

-To consult the assets transformation for a channel:
+To consult the assets transformation for a channel, click on the `Assets Transformation` tab.
-1. Click on the channel to consult from the channel grid
-1. The page is displayed
-1. Click on `Assets Transformation` tab

 ![image](../img/dummy.png)